DynamicDeepSKY/astroid_doc/source/quickstart.rst

 .. admonition:: Important

-    Astroid should be mounted on DEC axis or directly on lens, not like the other products.
+    Not like the other products, Astroid can be mounted on DEC axis or directly on lens.
 This gives you more flexibility when the pole star is not visible.
+You can mount Astroid on RA axis too.

 3. Rotate the lens to adjust focus if it is the first time.
 Set exposure to 0.3 second and exposure to 150 for fast focusing